 If there is more than 1 ticket in the reservation, the person whose name appears on the tickets must be present for his or her guests to join the line.

 EVERYONE who’s attending the show must be over 18 and in the line with a government-issued photo ID.
 Don’t forget to smile!

 Lining Up for Entry and Security

 You will be required to pass a security check, including a metal detector, before being permitted into the theater.
 After passing through security, expect to stand inside on another line for at least 15 minutes before being allowed into the theater.
-A staff member from the show will remind you of the rules of the theater before you enter.

 Food or drinks are not allowed in the theater.

 Once you enter the theater, you are required to stay for the duration of the taping.

 Show dress code is “Your Mom might see you on TV” casual.
 Don’t embarrass her.

 The use of electronic devices (cell phones, cameras, recording devices, etc.) is strictly prohibited while in the theater and may be confiscated if in use, or you and your guests may be asked to leave.
 Which would be a shame.